protocollabs/maparo-std/README.md

 ![image](images/control-mcast-discovery-dual-stack.svg)

-### Binary Encoded Header
+### Maparo Header

-The standard control protocol header is componsed of the following elements for **all** protocol headers:
+Every maparo protocol message is encoded into two parts:

+- binary encoded header of length 8 byte.
+- variable encoded control message, the concrete encoding/format is specified by the header field *encoding*.

 ![image](images/control-header.svg)

-- 2 byte, `uint16_t`, unsigned, network byte order encoded **type**
-- 2 byte, n**reserved**
+- 4 bit preamble
+- 4 bit version field
+- 1 byte control message type
+- 1 byte encoding
+- 1 byte reserved
-- 4 byte, `uint32_t`, unsigned, network byte order encoded packet **length**
+- 4 byte message length (network bytes order)

-> The reserved field can be used later to signal LZMA compressed payload
-> or for enrypted control

-#### Protocol Requirements
+#### Preamble

-The very first four bytes of a packet must encode the control protocol type.
+The very first 4 bits of each message transport an "unique" identifier:

-The type has an associated encoding format (i.e. JSON).
-But this can be different.
+- `b1011`

+If the first four differs, the packet MUST be discared.

+> The preamble serves as an guard to drop random packets received at a given
+> port to filter out martians.

+#### Version

+The version field MUST be `b0000` (0), for maparo version 0.
+If the packet encodes an different version the packet MUST be dropped.

 #### Protocol Types

-In `uint32_t`, network byte order, starting with 1, 0 is intentionally left
+In `uint8_t`, starting with 1, 0 is intentionally left
 blank:

 - `1`: info request